f5devcentral/f5-bigip-image-generator/README.md

 ##### Tip
 ----------
-F5 recommends running the Image Generator tool in environments where virtualization is enabled (for example, **AWS i3.metal** instance).
+F5 recommends running the Image Generator tool in environments where virtualization is enabled (for example, **AWS i3.metal** instance or [GCE's KVM licensing flag for instances][25]).

 Execution times differ between cloud providers, usually taking 5-20 minutes depending on the image size.
 The BIG-IP Image Generator will display a **warning**, if you run the script in an **insufficient** environment **without virtualization** support.